mymoomin/RSStoWebhook/design/overview-and-goals.md

 Writen on 2023-10-13

-I would consider this successful if any one of these proposed features were successfully implemented, and that would probably be a good point at which to merge from `dev` to `main`, if the feature is implemented atomically.
+Error handling has to be improved.
+Beyond that I would consider this successful if any one of these proposed features were successfully implemented, and that would probably be a good point at which to merge from `dev` to `main`, if the feature is implemented atomically.
 Ideally 100% test coverage would be maintained the whole way.

+- Really think about how to handle errors
+  - Had an error earlier today where a comic had a bad `thread_id` so it would just attempt to post every 10 minutes, holding up 25 further pages for a While.
+Probably that should be handled better.
 - Implement actual logging,
   - Use either the `logging` module or some kind of tracing solution (OpenTelemetry and Sentry both seem cool)
   - Use one of the several logging handlers that post to Discord.
 This is necessary to enable mods on the RSS server to see critical events.